-Through the Population Health Program, the Plan works with practitioners, Members, their natural supports, and outside agencies as appropriate to develop a person-centered plan of care for Members with special or This Provider Manual is subject to change.
-Changes based on State or federal requirements may be made at any time.
-This document applies to AmeriHealth Caritas Next individual health insurance products for both on and off the exchange.

-complex health care needs.
+Through the Population Health Program, the Plan works with practitioners, Members, their natural supports, and outside agencies as appropriate to a develop person-centered plan of care for Members with special or complex health care needs.
 Our methodology is to empower the Member to take the lead in identifying and prioritizing their goals and interventions.
-The Plan's plan of care specifies mutually agreed upon goals, Medically Necessary physical and behavioral health services, as well as any support services necessary to carry out or maintain the plan of care, and planned care coordination activities.
+The Plan's plan of care specifies mutually agreed- upon goals, Medically Necessary physical and behavioral health services, as well as any support services necessary to carry out or maintain the plan of care, and planned care coordination activities.
 The person-centered plan of care also takes into account the cultural values and any special communication needs of the Member, family and/or the child.
 Additionally, social determinants of health as identified by the Member are addressed.
 Social determinants of health include factors such as socioeconomic status, education, neighborhood and physical environment, employment, social support networks, and access to health care.